JackBlake-zkq/open-jitc/UserLevel/README.md

 ```
 Note the `--all_reduce_timeout` and `--from_checkpoint` options are very relevant to JITC.

-Additionally, make sure that the master can ssh into all other ranks.
+Additionally, make sure that the master can ssh into all other ranks via `ssh ip_address`.
+It should not need to specify the user or provide a password.
 An easy way to do this is ssh agent with something like this in your ssh config file:

 ```
 Host vm_name